Tips & Tricks

 Sleep is the single most effective cognitive performance tool available — and it is free.

 Take real breaks during the day.
 Stand up, walk around, step outside for five minutes.
-Your prefrontal cortex — the part responsible for attention to detail and error detection — degrades under sustained use without recovery time.
-Working through lunch does not make you more productive; it makes you less accurate in the afternoon.
+Your prefrontal cortex degrades under sustained use without recovery time.

 The most reliable workers do not rely on motivation or willpower — they rely on routine.
 These three specific daily habits take 25 minutes total and prevent the majority of common workplace mistakes before they happen.